I worked with a team of six to redesign the website’s the visual consistency, and to improve the UI of the checkout process.

-Despite our growth in sales and our high satisfaction rates, we’ve noticed that there is a high number of abandoned carts on the website.
+Despite growth in sales and high satisfaction rates, there are a high number of abandoned carts on the website.

 Customers would often purchase products as gifts for others.
 When trying to ship these items to multiple addresses, they would struggle to complete the checkout process.

 Usability testing indicated that users were not familiar with a system for how to “assign” different items to shipments which could be sent to different addresses.

 Senior leadership wanted to branch out to a younger audience.
 Their previous target demographic was women over sixty.
 They wanted a solution that was mobile friendly while still able to scale for desktop.

 Lists and Drop Downs are very familiar to both iOs and Android users for settings and general forms.
 Instead of using buttons, users can add as many addresses as needed and select a destination for each individual item.

 My goal was to reduce the number of abandoned carts.